 Separate from the CARES Act funds, a provision to provide relief to physician practices that received funds last spring through the Medicare Accelerated and Advance Payment programs is included in the continuing resolution Congress must pass to fund the federal government through Dec.
 11. Find out more about the budget deal that includes critical loan-relief payment for doctors.

 Learn more: HHS has already issued over $100 billion in relief funding to physicians, hospitals, and others through prior distributions.
-Find out with the AMA about how to keep your physician practice going during COVID-19 pandemic and get in-depth advice from the AMA physician practice financial relief guide.

 Stay up to speed on the AMA’s COVID-19 advocacy efforts and track the fast-moving pandemic with the AMA's COVID-19 resource center, which offers a library of the most up-to-date resources from JAMA Network™, the Centers for Disease Control and Prevention, and the World Health Organization.